19. I’ve Learned How to Treat People Properly

-A couple years ago, I was doing the duty of a church leader.
+A couple of years ago, I was doing the duty of a church leader.
 There was a brother surnamed Chen in the church who was of good caliber.
 But his disposition was so arrogant, and he tended to stifle others.
 He loved showing off, so I started developing biases against him and forming opinions of him.
 One day, Brother Chen came up to me and said he wanted to water new believers.
 He hadn’t believed in God for long and had a superficial understanding of the truth, so I said no. Seeing I wouldn’t give my consent, he said, “I have such a good caliber, why shouldn’t I be on watering duty?
+If I don’t go do it, it would be a waste of my talents.”
 I didn’t take kindly to this, and I thought, “You think watering duty is so easy?
 Can you do this duty well using only your gifts and caliber, without understanding the truth?
 Don’t flatter yourself!”
 I refused Brother Chen’s request and told other brothers and sisters how arrogant he was, giving examples of lots of ways he showed corruption.
 Some of the others agreed with me.

-Two weeks later, the church made arrangements so in future gatherings, we could watch church movies as well as read Almighty God’s words.
+Two weeks later, the church made arrangements that in future gatherings, we could watch church movies as well as read Almighty God’s words.
 These movies all fellowshiped on the truth and testified to God, so watching them could help us understand the truth.
 At the next gathering, Brother Chen said, “This is a great plan.
 Some leaders and co-workers just share platitudes in gatherings, so it’s better to watch movies.
 I found my duty really hard at first because I didn’t understand the truth.
 But then I prayed, leaned on God, and read God’s words more, and these church movies have helped me a lot, too.
 I’ve understood some truths from them.
 Now I’m pretty skilled in my duty and have a basic grasp on the principles.
 I achieve a lot in my duty.”
 I found his fellowship repugnant and beyond the pale, and I thought, “You really grab every little chance to show off, don’t you?
 You’re so arrogant!”
 We later lined up a few issues to be dealt with at our next gathering and Brother Chen jumped in to hog three of them.
 He also assigned the remaining issues to others to give fellowship on.
 Just as I was assigning a group leader to host the gathering, Brother Chen asked him in a doubtful tone, “Are you sure you can do it?”
-Hearing him say this as if only he could possibly host the gathering, I became furious, and thought, “You’re so unreasonable.
+Hearing him say this as if only he could possibly host the gathering, I became angry, and thought, “You’re so unreasonable.
 You’re just showing off to get others to look up to you.
 If that’s what you’re after, then you can forget it.”
 So I rearranged everything and didn’t allow him to host the gathering.
-Over that period of time, I felt such distaste for Brother Chen whenever I thought about his behavior, I felt he was way too arrogant, that it knew no bounds.
+Over that period of time, I felt such distaste for Brother Chen whenever I thought about his behavior, especially how I’d mentioned his arrogant behavior to him a couple of times and he still hadn’t changed.
+I felt he was way too arrogant, that it knew no bounds.
 So I pegged him as a person who couldn’t change and decided that someone as arrogant as him was simply not suited to do his duty.
 I thought I had to just replace him and that would be that.